avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

 However, unlike the C-Chain, we propose a multidimensional fee scheme with an exponential update rule for each fee dimension.
 The [HyperSDK](https://github.com/ava-labs/hypersdk) already utilizes a multidimensional fee scheme with optional priority fees and its efficiency is backed by [academic research](https://arxiv.org/abs/2208.07919).

-Finally we will split the fees into two parts: there will be a `base fee`, calculated by the network and updated block by block, which must be paid by transactions to be included in a block.
-Moreover there will be an optional `priority fee` to be paid on top of the `base fee` which may be included by the transaction issuer to speed up inclusion.
+Finally, we split the fee into two parts: a `base fee` and a `priority fee`.
+The `base fee` is calculated by the network each block to accurately price each resource at a given point in time.
+Whatever amount greater than the base fee is burnt is treated as the `priority fee` to prioritize faster transaction inclusion.

 ## Specification